Ortlund-Laboratory/SARS-CoV-2-Structure/Raw Deep Mutational Scanning (DMS) Data/PacBio/results/ccs/README.md

-See NCBI Sequence Read Archive (SRA) Accession SRR28373652 or click here for the ccs fastq file.
+See NCBI BioProject PRJNA1216977 or click [here](http://www.ncbi.nlm.nih.gov/bioproject/1216977) for the ccs fastq file.
-CHANGE TO CORRECT SRA!!!!